baandab/Synology-Docker-Scripts/README.md

 ## shell_container.sh

-Pass this script the name of a container to start a shell shell to it:
+Pass this script the name of a container to start a shell to it:

 		./shell_container.sh grafana			# to start a sh shell ./shell_container.sh grafana zsh		# to start a zsh shell ./shell_container.sh grafana shell		# to start a shell shell